Purpose of the Group

 - prepared to work with other groups/agencies in a constructive way to achieve the best outcomes for the area

-- assess existing evidence about the needs and aspirations of the Parish, commission any technical evidence, e.g. housing and infrastructure needs to support the development of a neighbourhood plan, and identify gaps
+- access existing evidence about the needs and aspirations of the Parish, commission any technical evidence, e.g. housing and infrastructure needs to support the development of a Neighbourhood Plan and identify gaps

-- consider progress reports and work undertaken and agree appropriate course of action.
+- consider progress reports and work undertaken and agreed appropriate course of action

 - promote the appropriate development of Brize Norton in accordance with the Neighbourhood Plan.

-- provide content to, and confirm layout of, the Neighbourhood Plan’s exclusive web site which has the domain name org.uk This site is owned, managed and maintained by Brize Norton Parish Council.
+- provide content to, and confirm layout of, the Neighbourhood Plan’s exclusive website which has the domain name org.uk.

-- work positively with West Oxfordshire District Council to ensure the plan is in conformity with the adopted Local Development plan.
+- work positively with West Oxfordshire District Council to ensue the plan is in conformity with the adopted Local Development Plan

 The Steering Group will appoint/elect a Chairman and Deputy Chairman from the Group members.

-The Chairman or in his absence the Deputy will be responsible for dealing with any media enquiries.
-The Chairman or Deputy will report to Brize Norton Parish Council to ensure that the Council is up to date and in agreement with the progress of the groups work.
+The Chairman, or in his absence, the Deputy will be responsible for dealing with any media enquiries.
+The Chairman or Deputy will report to the Brize Norton Parish Council to ensure that the Council is up to date and in agreement with the progress of the Group’s work.

 Should the Chairman be unable to continue in their role, the Deputy will take over until a new Chairman is elected.

 Where no suitable substitute is available then representations or comments will be accepted via email.
-This should be submitted to the group no less than 3 days prior to the date of a meeting.
+This should be submitted to the Group no less than three days prior to the date of a meeting.